 You can also use Scalingo as a Docker Integration Platform.
 You push your code from one side and get a generic Docker Image on the other.
 You can then use Scalingo for your staging environments and run the final Docker image on your own private cloud or the one from your customers.
 It’s especially useful when your customers ask to run your application in their own environments for various reasons (Big Co wanting to control their infrastructure, legal reasons like in the MedTech world for instance).

 Provision the addon for your application from our web dashboard or with our CLI:

-Once the addon has been provisioned, the deployments panel of your app dashboard will change, a Docker logo will be present.
+Once the addon has been provisioned, the deployments part of your app on the dashboard will change, a Docker logo will appear.
 Click on it to get the instructions to download the image of a given deployment.

-$ docker login registry.scalingo.com Username: <scalingo username> Password: <scalingo API key> Email: <scalingo email>
+$ docker login $DOCKER_REGISTRY_URL Username: <Scalingo username> Password: <Scalingo API token>

-The API key is available on your profile, copy it from there.
+The API token must be created on your profile, copy it from there.